Jerry Northern - Obituary

 He is survived by his wife of 41 years, Marilyn Northern; children, Valerie Moore, Timothy VanZant (Marilyn), Jeff Northern and Anthony VanZant (Shana); brother, Pete Northern; nine grandchildren; and thirteen great-grandchildren.

-Those wishing to send flowers, it is recommended that you send potted plants due to floral restrictions at the cemetery.

-Sosebee Funeral Home, Canton, GA is honored to serve the family.
+Sosebee Funeral Home, Canton, Georgia, is honored to serve the family.
 Sosebeefuneralhome.com